scoulomb/myk8s/Security/0-capabilities-bis-part4-psp-overrides-uid-capabilities.md

 ````

 Because of the pod security policy!
-See [notes below](#Optional-Tip-to-run-container-bake-with-root-user-with MustRunAsNonRoot-psp) for a top to still run this pod even if we have:
 ````buildoutcfg
 runAsUser:
     # Require the container to run without root privileges.
     rule: 'MustRunAsNonRoot'
 ````
-And a container with id 0.
+And because container has id 0.
+See [notes below](#Optional-Tip-to-run-container-bake-with-root-user-with-MustRunAsNonRoot-psp) for a top to still run this pod even if we have:

 ### Modify the PSP to allow a range